Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 Step 2: Enter Your Student Loan Details

-After you build your profile you will be taken to your FitBUX dashboard.
-Take the following steps to enter your loan details:
+- After you build your profile you will be taken to your FitBUX dashboard.
+Click My Profile from the menu on the left.

 Step 3: Accessing The Income Driven Repayment Calculator